Webinaut/one-stop-sites/src/content/portfolio/royal-park-ladies-golf-club.md

 hero: /assets/images/royal-park-ladies-golf-club-header.png
 desktop: /assets/images/royal-park-ladies-golf-club-desktop.png
 mobile: /assets/images/royal-park-ladies-golf-club-mobile.png
-summary: Royal Park Golf Club is a long-established golf club located in Parkville, an inner suburb of Melbourne.
-It required a website to attract new members and provide information to existing members.
+summary: Royal Park Ladies Golf Club is a ladies golf club located in Parkville, an inner suburb of Melbourne.
+It wished to replace its outdated website with a more modern one aimed at attracting new members as well as providing information to existing members.
 tags:
   - portfolio
 ---